prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 ---
-title: Dash ASICs and GPUs (2019)
+title: Dash Mining in 2019: Is It Still Profitable?
 permalink: "/crypto-mining/dash-hardware/"
 layout: page
-seotitle: "#1 Best Dash Mining Hardware ASIC of 2019 (Updated)"
+seotitle: "#1 Best Dash Mining Hardware ASIC 2019 (How to Mine for Profit)"
 ---
 <h3 class="page-subtitle">
-	January 14, 2019 by
+	July 13th, 2019 by
 	<a href="/about/"><img src="/img/profile/close.jpg" class="circle" alt="Headshot"></a>
 	Jacob Tuwiner
 </h3>

 ![Dash Logo](/img/cryptocurrency/dash.png){: .img-right .img-small}

-Unlike [Zcash](/crypto-mining/zcash-hardware/), [Decred](/crypto-mining/decred-hardware/), [Monero](/crypto-mining/monero-hardware/), and [Ethereum](/crypto-mining/ethereum-hardware/), ASIC cards can be used to mine Dash.
+ASIC cards (Application Specific Integrated Circuits) are used to mine Dash.

-This ASIC miner is the fastest and most power efficient solution for mining Dash.
+They are designed specifically for mining – this means they're both more expensive and more powerful.

 What does this mean for your GPU?

 Well, even if you have a powerful GPU like the [GTX 1080](/crypto-mining/gtx-1080-review/), you should stick to Dash mining ASICs.

+In this guide, we're going to be taking a look at the most powerful dash ASIC miner on the market.

 ## The Best Dash ASIC Miner